 Gala Events --These informal social events have become an extremely popular tradition at the ALA annual conference.
 Held on Sunday evening, galas feature food and music coupled with a video component--such as screening new films and presentations by filmmakers--offering professional development and fun.
 Recent gala speakers include Studs Terkel, John Waters (Pink Flamingos, Polyester), Felicia Lowe (Carved in Silence, Chinatown), Michael Moore (Roger and Me), and Gordon Quinn and Frederick Marx (Hoop Dreams).
 VRT members receive reduced prices and first chance at guest reservations for these sold-out events.

 VRT welcomes a broad range of participation in the organization.
 You can write an article for the newsletter, serve on a committee, chair a committee, participate in informal round table discussions at ALA, offer suggestions or comments at board meetings or membership meetings held at ALA Midwinter and Annual help staff the VRT booth at ALA, assist in program planning and implementation.
 The options are unlimited and we welcome your suggestions!

 VRT's concerns are your concerns.
 Some of the topics we have explored recently in programs, at our pre-conference, and in the VRT News include:

 - Video pricing

 - Development/implementation of video-related standards and guidelines within ALA

 - Media librarianship for newcomers to the profession

 How do I join?

 Check the appropriate box when you renew your ALA membership.
-VRT membership is an additional $15.00 per year for individual members and an additional $25.00 per year for corporate members.
+VRT membership is an additional $20.00 per year for individual members, an additional $35.00 per year for corporate members, and free for students.